 The Corporate Governance and Nominating Committee is composed solely of independent directors in accordance with the Rules of the New York Stock Exchange.
-The committee’s primary purpose is to discharge the Board of Directors’ responsibility related to public policy matters, the development and implementation of a set of Corporate Governance Principles, the identification of individuals qualified to become members of the Board of Directors, and the review of the qualifications and make-up of the Board membership.
+The committee’s primary purpose is to discharge the Board of Directors’ responsibilities related to public policy matters and corporate governance, the identification of individuals qualified to become members of the Board of Directors, and the review of the qualifications and make-up of the Board membership.

 HES & Corporate Responsibility

 The Health, Environmental, Safety and Corporate Responsibility Committee assists the Board in identifying and monitoring health, environmental, safety, social and political trends, issues and concerns which affect the Company.
 Additionally, the committee analyzes the Company's global reputation and develops recommendations to strategically position the Company to support its business objectives.

 Interested parties, including security holders, can send communications to the Board by emailing the Committee Chairman for the respective committee.
 The Secretary will forward to the directors all communications that, in his judgment, are appropriate for consideration by the directors.
 Examples of communications that would not be considered appropriate include commercial solicitations and matters not relevant to the affairs of Marathon Oil.